lifecompartmentalized/lifecompartmentalized.github.io/content/posts/polyfragmented.md

 The word I like best to describe my flavor of DID is polyfragmented.
 Polyfragmented is most commonly referred to to mean someone who has a lot of parts and/or splits parts in a complex manner.
 I believe I exhibit both.

 In a more traditional case of DID, it is my understanding that a person has a relatively small number parts that are more well defined.
 They only have a few compartments of memory, thus allowing them to spend more time in each compartment, so each compartment has more time to develop a distinct way of being.
-Their switches between these parts seem to be more internally pronounced since each part is more well defined.
+Their switches between these parts seem to be more pronounced since each part is more well defined.

 I believe I experience something different.
 In addition to having several well-developed main parts, I also seem to have many fragments, or much less developed parts.
 It seems like, for the most part, these parts represent smaller fractions of my life than someone with a more traditional presenting form of DID.
 I have more parts, along with more fragmentation and less differentiation since each part had less time to develop a distinct identity.
 [^1]: They may have nicknames, but not many do.
 There are too many of them for it to make sense for them to have names.
 Plus, naming parts of myself with human names other than my own doesn't feel comfortable for me.

 Why do I have so many parts?
 I believe it's because the threshold for what constitutes part creation is lower for me than it is for other individuals---things that would be considered traumatic to me may not affect another person as much.
-I believe this is due to my innate temperament, along with the fact that I am autistic.
+I believe this is due to my innate temperament, life experiences, and because I am autistic.
 Anecdotally, it seems like there's a high correlation between those who are polyfragmented and are autistic [^2].

 [^2]: I came to this conclusion from r/DID and r/OSDD on Reddit

-I have many different splitting patterns, which I hope to discuss more about in the future.
+I've learned that I have many different splitting patterns.
 One such splitting pattern is that, when I experience something traumatic, I seem to split many parts in a sequential manner.
 I also do not only split parts due to trauma---I seem to create parts to alleviate even mild discomfort from my awareness.
 This is something I developed over time, as my threshold for what constituted part creation lowered as I grew older and subconsciously realized how useful of a coping mechanism creating parts was, making me more and more dysfunctional in the real world as I aged [^7].
 [^7]: That is, until I stop relying solely dissociation as a coping mechanism, which I'm actively working on doing in therapy.